JuliusTechCo/JuliusGraph/README.md

 |:--------------------------------------------------------------------------------------------------------- |
 | [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://JuliusTechCo.github.io/JuliusGraph/dev/) |

-# Welcome to Julius Graph Engine! 👋
+# Welcome to Graph Computing! 👋

 We are a group of researchers and engineers passionate about graph computing.
 We believe graph technology is the future for solving the most challenging problems in computing.
 We